alphagov/travel-advice-publisher/docs/further-technical-information.md

 ### Email Alert API

 Changes to Travel Advice content will send an email alert to subscribers via the [Email Alert API](https://github.com/alphagov/email-alert-api) unless marked as a _minor_ change.
-Subscription is handled via the [Email Alert Frontend](https://github.com/alphagov/email-alert-frontend) application which retrieves the correct [GovDelivery](https://www.govdelivery.com/) identifier for the country in question and forwards the user to a confirmation of their subscription.
+Subscription is handled via the [Email Alert Frontend](https://github.com/alphagov/email-alert-frontend) application.

-### LinkCheckerAPI
+### Link Checker API

 The `link-checker-api` has been integrated on the edit page for TravelAdviceEditions.
-It extracts all links from within any GovSpeak fields and sends them to the `/batch` endpoint of the API.
+It extracts all links from within any Govspeak fields and sends them to the `/batch` endpoint of the API.
 In this request it also sends across a `webhook_callback` which then populates any information about broken/warning links.
-More reading about the endpoints can be found [here](https://docs.publishing.service.gov.uk/apis/link-checker-api.html)
+More reading about the endpoints can be found [here](https://docs.publishing.service.gov.uk/apis/link-checker-api.html).

 ### Search indexing

-Changes to Travel Advice content will update our elasticsearch index via [Rummager](https://github.com/alphagov/rummager).
+Changes to Travel Advice content will update our search index via [Rummager](https://github.com/alphagov/rummager).